Dre Campbell Farm

 • Melons

 So, give your radishes some distance from the plants mentioned above.
-Doing so will help them grow successfully to their harvestable size.
+Doing so will help your radishes reach harvestable size.

 How to Grow Radishes

 Radishes can be sown in the spring or fall.
-However, they will bolt if temperatures are high (above 70 degrees).
+However, they prefer cool weather and may bolt or become pithy when temperatures consistently rise above 70°F.

-The crops are also quick to mature.
-They typically mature in a little over a month.
-Therefore, you can sow them in any empty area or between rows of compatible vegetables like those listed above.
+Radishes also mature quickly.
+Many varieties mature in about a month.
+Therefore, you can sow them in any empty area or between rows of compatible vegetables, as listed above.

 Select a spot with at least 6 hours of sunlight per day.
-Radishes that are grown in the shade will use all of their energy to produce larger leaves.
+Radishes grown in the shade will use all their energy to produce larger leaves.

 Plant them in any well-drained soil that is slightly acidic or neutral, with a pH of 6 to 7.

-Moreover, you can thin the seedlings two inches apart when the plants reach an edible size.
+Thin seedlings to about 2 inches apart once they are a few inches tall.
 But space larger varieties, like daikons, four to six inches apart.

 Fertilizer Requirements